Data storage on Esrum

 Warning

-Backups are available your home folder and in project folders /apps, /data, and /people via special hidden .snapshot folders in the root of each of these folders.
-For example, to access the snapshots of the /data folder in the project phenomics:
+Backups are available your home folder, in project folders (excluding the scratch folder), in datasets, and in your network drive folders.
+These are stored in special, hidden .snapshot folders in the root of each of these folders.
+For example,

 $ ls